Skip to main content

 TemperatureIndicatorThe appropriate sampling temperature for the model.
 Higher values mean the model will take more risks.

-TimeoutNumberThe maximum amount of milliseconds to wait for a response from the Generative AI Provider.
+TimeoutNumberThe maximum number of milliseconds to wait for a response from the LLM provider.

 Response FormatSelectChoose the format for the model’s output result.
 You can select one of the following options:

-• None — no response format is specified, or do not request with an LLM provider that does not accept any response format or does not support it or could use provider’s default in-built response format.
+• None — No response format is specified.
+Use this option if the LLM provider doesn’t accept the response format you’re using, or if you want to use the provider’s default format.
 This option is selected by default.

 • Text — the model returns messages in text format.

 • JSON Object — the model returns messages in JSON format.
-In contrast to the LLM Prompt Node, you don’t need to return the model to return the JSON object.
-It’s already configured to do so.
-Note that not all LLMs may support this parameter, which could cause model calls to fail.
+In contrast to the LLM Prompt Node, this Node is already instructed to generate a JSON output when this option is selected Note that not all LLMs support this format, which may cause model calls to fail.
 For more information, refer to the LLM provider’s API documentation.

 ParameterTypeDescription